The Practice of Chöd: An In-Depth Workshop

 Gomde California is providing this program on a sliding scale, allowing all who are interested to join at the level they are able.
 We suggest giving $108 if possible, to help us cover the center’s program and operational costs.
 Upon registration, there will also be opportunities to contribute to initiatives currently underway at Gomde.
 In addition, if you are able, we encourage you to help us sustain the Dharma in the West becoming a monthly donor here: Giving to Gomde.

-- A Zoom link to access the retreat will by email 24 hours, and 1 hour, prior to the program start.
+- A Zoom link to access the retreat will be sent upon registration.

-- We will be using the Zoom platform for the entire retreat
+- We will use the Zoom platform for the entire retreat

 - The teachings will be recorded and made available to participants afterwards.
 An email will be sent out when the recordings are available.